rio-connect/rio-connect.github.io/index.md

 ## Developer Guide

-This section provides information of interest to Meteor developers wishing to use this code base as a basis for their own development tasks.
+This section provides information of interest to Meteor developers wishing to use rio connect in their own development.

 ## Installation